Lord Alfred Douglas: Plain English

-In 1920 Douglas founded a right-wing, Catholic, and deeply anti-Semitic weekly magazine called Plain English, on which he collaborated with Harold Sherwood Spencer and initially Thomas William Hodgson Crosland.
+In 1920 Douglas founded a right-wing, Catholic, and deeply antisemitic weekly magazine called Plain English, in which he collaborated with Harold Sherwood Spencer and initially Thomas William Hodgson Crosland.
 It claimed to succeed The Academy, to which Douglas had been a contributing editor.
 Plain English ran until the end of 1922.
 Douglas later admitted that its policy was "strongly anti-Semitic".

 From August 1920 (issue No 8) Plain English began publishing a long series of articles called "The Jewish Peril" by Major-General Count Cherep-Spiridovitch, whose title was taken from the fore-title of George Shanks's version of a fraudulent work, The Protocols of the Elders of Zion.
 Plain English advertised from issue 20 The Britons' second edition of Shank's version of the Protocols.
 Douglas challenged the Jewish Guardian, published by the League of British Jews, to take him to court, suggesting they refrained from doing so because they were "well aware of the absolute truth of the allegations which we have made."
 The magazine suggested in 1921, "We need a Ku Klux Klan in this country," but a promotion for Ostara magazine was generally not well received by readers.

 Other regular targets of the magazine included David Lloyd George, Alfred Viscount Northcliffe, H. G. Wells, Frank Harris, and Sinn Féin.
 In December 1920 the magazine was the first to publish the secret constitution of the Irish Republican Brotherhood.

 From 25 December 1920 it began publishing notorious articles alleging that a "powerful individual in the Admiralty" had alerted the Germans at the Battle of Jutland that the British had broken their code, and that Winston Churchill had falsified a report in return for a large sum of money from Ernest Cassel, who thereby profited.
 In May 1921 Douglas insinuated that Lord Kitchener had been murdered by Jews.